bigskysoftware/htmx/www/talk.md

 Right now the best place to talk about kutty is the [intercooler gitter room](https://gitter.im/intercooler-js/Lobby)

-I'll be setting up a forum and
+I'll be setting up a forum and chat room at some point.

 ## Blog & Announcements